amundo/unicode-ipa-features/README.md

 # unicode-ipa-features

-Experiment to create a database of default phonetic features for all IPA characters
+Experimenting with creating a database of default phonetic features for all IPA characters.

+These databases are incomplete: there are no features for diacrtics yet, for instance.

 There are two data files in this repo: